vr4

 Make Ups & Extra Lessons

-Make-up or "extra" lessons are arranged at your convenience and are
+lease read the full MFAMPA.
+"Presage", Make-up, extra, or 'stay-ahead' lessons are arranged at both our convenience and are

 noted with (parenthesis) around your name to note that it is a temporary